 Huang’s healing journey brings joy and tears.
 I’m grateful for the chance I had to travel along with her.
 Her first book ends with a powerful realization.

 Without a doubt, the reunion with my birth family has been one of the most significant, life-altering events of my life. (p.
 159).

 Learning to see the world through different cultural lenses is always s gift, and Huang does such a powerful job taking us beyond two profoundly different cultural worlds to see both the importance of being in touch with our cultural roots and the human bonds that connect us across cultures.

 I hope Huang will have an opportunity to return to Taiwan and eagerly await her next book.

-— Carol A. Hand, BS, MSSW, PhD, The College of St. Scholastica SW satellite at Fond du Lac Tribal and Community College
+— Carol A. Hand, BS, MSSW, PhD, Lecturer, The College of St. Scholastica SW satellite at Fond du Lac Tribal and Community College, and adoptee

 The pages turned themselves as readers can accompany the author on her particular journey of self-discovery–all a part of the universal human quest towards connection to others and understanding.
 Her writing presents itself with a refreshing clarity that not only captures both the glaring and subtle differences between the East (Taiwan) and West (The United States), but also expresses the vast possibilities of life found in an orientation towards others and shared humanity.